Neuroscience in space: Sensory functions in space

 All living organisms on Earth have the ability to sense and respond to changes in their internal and external environment.
 Organisms, including humans, must accurately sense before they can react, thus ensuring survival.
 The body senses the environment by specialized sensory organs.
 The CNS utilizes these sensations in order to coordinate and organize muscle activities, shift from uncomfortable positions, and adjust balance properly.
-In common speech, five different senses are usually recognized: vision, hearing, smell, taste, and touch.
+In common speech, five senses are usually recognized: vision, hearing, smell, taste, and touch.
 All these senses are somewhat affected by weightlessness.

 In fact, the human body has seven sensory systems – not five.
 The sixth and seventh systems are the senses of motion located in the inner ear.
 The former signals the beginning and end of rotation and the latter signals body tilt relative to gravity as well as body translation.
 The seventh system no longer provides tilt information in weightlessness; however, it does continue to signal translation, so the afferent signals to the CNS are confusing.
 The experience of living and working in space alters the way the CNS interprets the otolith organ signals during linear acceleration.
 Although the perception is fairly accurate when subjects are exposed to angular acceleration in yaw in-flight, there are disturbances during angular rotation in pitch and roll, and during linear acceleration along the body transversal and longitudinal axes.
 Perception of body motion is also altered during the same motion immediately after landing.
 There is an adaptation to weightlessness in orbit that carries over to post-flight reactions to linear acceleration.